Higher-dimensional regular Reissner-Nordstr\"{o}m black holes associated with linear electrodynamics: Introduction

-The combination of the new interpretation~\cite{1706.03454} and high dimensions leads to our motivation, i.e., our idea is to extend this interpretation related to linear electrodynamics to high-dimensional spacetimes.
-It is of interest to study whether high dimensions impose specific constraints upon the charge-to-mass ratio for the formation of a black hole and to analyze the stability of the formed black hole from the hole's shell that connects two spacetimes.
-The model we begin with is the noncommutative geometry inspired Schwarzschild black hole with the Gaussian source in high-dimensional spacetimes.
-The main reason to choose it as a sample is that the noncommutative black holes are a remaining candidate to be expected to test~\cite{1801.05023} TeV-scale gravity at the LHC.
+The combination of the new interpretation~\cite{1706.03454} and higher dimensions leads to our motivation, i.e., our idea is to extend this interpretation related to linear electrodynamics to higher-dimensional spacetimes.
+It is of interest to study whether higher dimensions impose specific constraints upon the charge-to-mass ratio for the formation of a black hole and to analyze the stability of the formed black hole from the hole's shell that connects two spacetimes.
+The model we begin with is the noncommutative geometry inspired Schwarzschild black hole with the Gaussian source~\cite{0811.2685} in higher-dimensional spacetimes.
+On one hand, the noncommutative black holes are a remaining candidate to be expected to test~\cite{1801.05023} TeV-scale gravity at the LHC; and on the other hand, the well-motivated model and its extensions have been widely investigated from the interpretation of anisotropic fluid ~\cite{0606051, 0801.3519,1511.00853} and can thus provide us direct comparisons between different interpretations.

 The present paper is organized as follows.
-In section 2, we decompose the energy-momentum tensor of a general high-dimensional metric of anisotropic fluids into that of the perfect fluid and linear electromagnetic field and derive the boundary conditions that relate the parameters of exterior solutions with the interior source distribution.
-In section 3, we construct the regular Tangherlini-RN solution in the exterior of the perfect fluid charged sphere by choosing the noncommutative geometry inspired Schwarzschild solution in the interior of the sphere, find out constraints on the charge-to-mass ratio under the hoop conjecture, and then discuss the stability of the boundary.
+In section 2, we decompose the energy-momentum tensor of a general higher-dimensional metric of anisotropic fluids into the energy-momentum tensor of the perfect fluid plus linear electromagnetic field, and derive the boundary conditions that relate the parameters of exterior solutions with the interior source distribution.
+In section 3, we construct the regular Tangherlini-RN solution in the exterior of the charged perfect fluid sphere by choosing the noncommutative geometry inspired Schwarzschild solution in the interior of the sphere, find out constraints on the charge-to-mass ratio under the hoop conjecture, and then discuss the stability of the boundary.
 Finally, we give a brief summary in section 4.

 We adopt the following units throughout the paper: $c=1$ and $\mu_0=1/\epsilon_0=4\pi$, where $c$, $\mu_0$ and $\epsilon_0$ are the speed of light, the permeability of vacuum and the permittivity of vacuum, respectively.